iljarotar/synth/README.md

   oscillators:
 ```

-filters and oscillators are arrays.
+filters and oscillators are arrays. `gain` is the main volume.

 ### Oscillators